Download a copy of these instructions here: nacra2017authorinstructions

 Eligible Cases: Cases may deal with any topic in any academic discipline where dynamic classroom discussion is useful.
 Cases must be original work based on real events, real people, and real organizations, and must not have been previously published or accepted for publication elsewhere, either in journals or books.
 Submitted cases may also not be under simultaneous review for other conferences or publications.
 Cases presented in other workshops may be submitted only if they have been substantially revised since that presentation.

-In submitting a case to the 2014 NACRA Conference, you are committing to have at least one author attend the conference and participate in the case roundtables on October 8-10, 2015.
+In submitting a case to the 2017 NACRA Conference, you are committing to have at least one author attend the conference and participate in the case roundtables on October 20-21, 2017.
+Authors who submit cases to two different tracks must have a co-author who will also attend the conference and participate in the roundtable sessions on both days.

 Case Format: The case should be a .doc or .docx (Word) file, single spaced with a blank line between paragraphs and using Times New Roman 11 point font.
 The case itself should normally not exceed 30 pages, including all exhibits.
 Other than the page one “Review Copy” notice discussed below and the recommended case page limit, details regarding case formatting are not specified.
-See the attached sample case study and instructor’s manual.
+See the sample case study and instructor’s manual provided on the web site.
 However, the one-page Case Summary does follow a strict format, described below.

 To ensure a blind review process, please do not include any author information in your document (check File Properties to ensure that your name is not automatically provided as author of the document).
 The following notice should appear at the bottom of the first page of the manuscript:

-Review copy submitted to NACRA 2015, Orlando, FL.
+Review copy submitted to NACRA 2017, Chicago, IL.
 Not for reproduction or distribution.

 Instructor’s Manual Format: The Instructor’s Manual is to be single spaced with a blank line between paragraphs, using Times New Roman 11 point font.
 The Instructor’s Manual should not normally exceed 30 pages, including all exhibits, and it should be included at the end of the .doc or .docx (Word) file in which the case is saved.
 See the attached sample case study and instructor’s manual.
 The Instructor’s Manual should include the following elements: